Daeraxa/JoplinStuff/README.md

 ## Joplin Man
 Not a notetaking superhero, its my attempt to make a `man` page for the Joplin terminal/CLI app, currently its pretty much just the text from `joplin help all` with a few formatting changes and a couple of extra sections.

+## Joplin Font
+Simple conversion of the official svg into a a font that can be installed on an OS